A first view on the density of 5-planar graphs

 The following corollary can immediately be derived from \cref{thm:outer-5-planar}. \begin{corollary} Let $f$ be a biconnected face and let $|f|$ be the number of vertices of $f$.
-If every internal chord of $f$ is crossed at most five times, then $f$ contains at most $3|f|-9$ chords. \end{corollary} Interestingly, even though \cref{thm:outer-5-planar} is not tight and we suspect our lower bound of \cref{thm:lower-outer} to be best possible, \cref{cor:chords-per-face} is still sufficient to derive a bound for polyhedral $h$-framed $5$-planar graphs, which is tight up to an additive constant. \begin{theorem} An $n$-vertex $5$-planar polyhedral $h$-framed graph has at most $6n-12$ edges.
+If every internal chord of $f$ is crossed at most five times, then $f$ contains at most $3|f|-9$ chords. \end{corollary} Although the bounds of Theorems \ref{thm:outer-5-planar} and \ref{thm:lower-outer} are not tight, \cref{cor:chords-per-face} is sufficient to de\-rive a bound for polyhedral $h$-framed $5$-planar graphs, which is tight up to an additive constant. \begin{theorem} An $n$-vertex $5$-planar polyhedral $h$-framed graph has at most $6n-18$ edges.

-\end{theorem} \begin{proof} Let $G$ be a $5$-planar polyhedral $h$-framed graph with $n$ vertices.
+\end{theorem} \begin{proof} Let $G$ be a $5$-planar polyhedral $h$-framed graph with $n$ vertices and $m$ edges.
 Let $F$ be the set of faces and let $f_i$ be the number of faces of size $i$ of $\phi(G)$.
-Then we have
+We can bound $m$ with

 since the contribution of each face to the total number of edges is half its size (as boundary edges will be counted twice) in addition to the maximum number of chords inside each face such that every chord is crossed at most five times.
 For $i \leq 5$ these are all possible $\frac{i(i-3)}{2}$ chords, while for $i \geq 6$ we use the upper bound of Corollary \ref{cor:chords-per-face}.
 We can further observe that